konstvr/IWtoGRE-cycleGAN/README.md

 ## Troubleshooting
 1. Make sure your directory has the structure described above
-2. If you are using DICOM images make sure that the
+2. If you are using DICOM images, try one of the following:
+   - Make sure that your .dicom files have .SequenceName="tse2d1_5".
+If they have a different name you can modify the line XX in [application's script](ui.ipynb)
+   - Convert your .dicom images to .png before feeding them to the model

 ## Disclaimer
 >[!CAUTION]